byui-cit/learning-modules/modules/css/css-fonts/prepare1.md

 }
 ```

-This is best practice to have a few font backups for the font-family property.
+This is 'best practice' to have a few font backups for the font-family property.

 ## Example 2

 In this example we will be using Font Squirrel to download actual font files that you can use in your web project.
 With this example your font styles would work even if your web pages are viewed without an internet connection (offline) because you have the actual font files downloaded in your project and you don't have to rely on a Content Delivery Network font library (like Google Fonts) that is only available if you have an Internet connection.

 Using the same HTML file code available above in Example 1, make a CSS file.
-If you already have a CSS file or did Example 1 delete the @import rule and font-family property values.
+If you already have a CSS file or did Example 1, delete the @import rule and font-family property values.
 We won't need them when we download fonts in this example.

 Visit <a href="https://www.fontsquirrel.com/" target='_blank'>Font Squirrel</a> and watch this video to follow along with downloading and using your fonts.